routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 ### Open-ended Form

-This schema snippet would capture open-ended feedback for areas of an experience that went well and those that can be improved.
+This pattern snippet would capture open-ended feedback for areas of an experience that went well and those that can be improved.

 ```yaml
 type: object